What is a formal shirt?

 Mens formal wear has certainly evolved over the years and the formal shirt is no exception.
 From its original construction in a tunic style with a detachable collar and cuffs, to the contemporary turn-down collar style.

-Formal shirts can be plain or pique.
+Formal shirts - also known as dress shirts, tuxedo shirts or dinner shirts - can be plain or pique.
 Pique relates to the weave of the shirt – the finer the pique the more elegant the shirt.
 The most popular pique weave is birdseye (or Marcella) which has a fine diamond pattern.
-The front panel of the shirt can be pleated or plain.
+The front panel of a dress shirt can be pleated or plain.
 True pleated shirts really look the part, however you can also buy shirts with the pleats woven in.
-These are great alternative for men who need to wear the shirts regular, say as part of a uniform, as they are much easier to launder.
+These are great alternative for men who need to wear the shirts regularly, say as part of a uniform, as they are much easier to launder.

 Cufflinks are an essential finishing touch to mens formal wear.
 And studs are an optional extra.
 But visible buttons really are a no-no. If you don’t want to wear shirt studs, then select a formal shirt that has concealed buttons.